Dezzmeister/neuronz-2/README.md

 A deep learning library that lets you train and save neural networks with multiple hidden layers of various types.
 Example code for both architectures can be found in Neuronz-2/src/examplecode.

+Code specific to the Russianness project can be found in Neuronz-2/src/dezzy/neuronz2/russianness.

 ## Old Architecture (only supports fully connected layers):